zxli49/DATA550-Final-Project/README.md

 ### 1. Download the image from DockerHub

-- Link of the image on DockerHub: \ https://hub.docker.com/repository/docker/zxli49/data550-final/general
+- Link of the image on DockerHub: https://hub.docker.com/repository/docker/zxli49/data550-final/general
 - Run `docker pull zxli49/data550-final:latest` to download the Docker image

 ### 2. Docker build: Build the Docker image
-- Run `make final_docker_image` to build the Docker image
+- Run `make build` to build the Docker image

 ### 3. Docker run: Build the report automatically in container
-- Run `make final_docker` to generate the report automatically and save it to the `report/` directory.
+- Run `make docker_run_mac` or `make docker_run_win` to generate the report automatically and save to local `report/` directory.

 ## Code Description